OPEC says NOPEC bill could put U.S. overseas assets, personnel at risk | Headlines

 "These disadvantages might include: weakening the immunity principle at a global level, putting at risk U.S. interests overseas, and the protection for their personnel and assets," the letter said.
 A U.S. House panel this week passed a bill to open OPEC to lawsuits for collusion in boosting petroleum prices, but it was uncertain whether the legislation would be considered by the full chamber.

 The NOPEC bill, introduced by Representative Steve Chabot, a Republican, passed on a voice vote in the House Judiciary Committee.
-Similar bills to crack down on the Organization of the Petroleum Exporting Countries when oil prices are on the rise have appeared in Congress without success for more than 20 years.
+Similar bills to crack down on OPEC when oil prices are on the rise have appeared in Congress without success for more than 20 years.

-Barkindo also said other disadvantages of the bill might include undermining important trade and energy relations between the U.S. and member states and it could "increase the risk of volatility of the international oil markets, which directly affects U.S. oil-producing states and corporations".
+Barkindo also said other disadvantages of the bill might include undermining important trade and energy relations between the United States and member states and it could "increase the risk of volatility of the international oil markets, which directly affects U.S. oil-producing states and corporations".
+Letters from OPEC's secretariat to members are fairly common and are part of due diligence of events that may impact global energy consumers and producers.

+The letter said the bill could lead to fines on OPEC members and its national oil companies, which could be collected through seizure of assets on U.S. territory or elsewhere.
+It said the Vienna-based secretariat would resume monthly reports on the bill's progress, call a legal team meeting to brainstorm possible actions and gain a better understanding of the new U.S. administration's position on the bill.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)